Tasty & delicious, Spanish Olive Oil never fails to please the palate

 Types, styles & a little of history

-Spain, is one of the world’s best-known olive oil producers and its most abundant, and vast quantities of oil are produced and exported each year.
+Spain is one of the world’s best-known olive oil producers, and its most abundant, vast quantities of oil are produced and exported each year.
 Some of the most common olive varieties used are Manzanilla, Arbequina, Picual, and Cornicabra.
 Ranging from golden yellows to bright greens, olive oils run the gamut from mild and fruity to spicy or even bitter.
 The very best oils are labeled extra virgin or virgin, reflecting their maximum acidity and ideal pressing.
-Virgin oils can only be cold-pressed and cannot be treated in any artificial way (only washing, decanting, and filtration is allowed).
+Virgin oils can only be cold-pressed and cannot be treated in any artificial way (only washing, decanting, and filtration are allowed).
 Other classes of oil, including refined olive oil, or olive-pomace oil, are of notably lesser quality.

 Olive oil, particularly extra virgin olive oil, has a host of health benefits.
 Judicious use of the oil can help balance cholesterol levels (lowering the level of bad cholesterol and raising the level of good), aid digestion, help maintain bone density and reduce the risk of kidney stones.
-It also helps lower blood pressure, delivers important nutrients (like Vitamin E) and may help the heart by reducing the risk of coronary heart disease.
+It also helps lower blood pressure, delivers important nutrients (like Vitamin E), and may help the heart by reducing coronary heart disease risk.
 Olive oil has powerful anti-aging properties as well, thanks to antioxidants called polyphenols.

-Olive oil can trace its history back more than 6,000 years when it was first made by the Greeks.
+Olive oil can trace its history back more than 6,000 years when the Greeks first made it.
 Olive groves appeared in Spain with the Phoenician and Greek settlers, and production was further encouraged by the Romans, who introduced new cultivation techniques.
 In later years, the Arabs continued olive oil production, perfecting pressing and storage processes.
 Today, olive groves have largely passed from family farms to larger companies, but the work is still an artisanal process requiring much manual labor and dependence on nature.

 Olive oil is produced throughout Spain, but each region has its own varieties and styles.
 As with wine, olives are deeply affected by the soil and climate they’re grown in, and a fine extra virgin olive oil will be a fragrant and flavorful reflection of the area’s growing conditions.
 Some regions are particularly famed for their balanced, full-bodied oils and have acquired DO (Denomination of Origin) status.